florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 This approach requires to exactly provide the correct buffer address in order to overwrite the return address with exactly the address of the start of the shellcode.
 This implies that being off by only a single byte probably causes the program to crash instead of spawning a shell.

-With modern compilers (`gcc 9.2.1`), the stack offset is different than that given in Aleph1's original paper: instead of calling `exploit2 600 1564` for a buffer size of 600 bytes filled with shellcode and stack address as well as an offset of 1564 bytes from the base stack address, it is sufficient to call `exploit2 600` which doesn't use an offset at all.
+With modern compilers (see [Virtual machine basic information](#basic-information)), the stack offset is different than that given in Aleph1's original paper: instead of calling `exploit2 600 1564` for a buffer size of 600 bytes filled with shellcode and stack address as well as an offset of 1564 bytes from the base stack address, it is necessary to call `exploit2 600 1660` which uses the same buffer size but a different offset.

 ### exploit3